Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Extending balanced separators

-We note that each of $v(i_1)$ and $v(i_2)$ has two non-adjacent neighbours on $W$.
-Indeed, this is the case by construction, since $D_{i_1}$ and $D_{i_2}$ each have edges to a pair of distinct $Q_j$s.
-But $v(i_1)$ and $v(i_2)$ are adjacent (since they are distinct vertices of $K_1$), and they have no common neighbours in $W$ (since all common neighbours of the two vertices belong to $\tilde{X}$).
+We note that each of $v(i_1)$ and $v(i_2)$ has two non-adjacent neighbors on $W$.
+Indeed, this is the case by construction, since $D_{i_1}$ and $D_{i_2}$ each have edges to a pair of distinct $Q_j$s, and $N_{\beta_M}(D_i) \subseteq N_{\beta_M}[v(i)]$.
+But $v(i_1)$ and $v(i_2)$ are adjacent (since they are distinct vertices of $\tilde{K_1}$), and they have no common neighbors in $W$ (since all common neighbors of the two vertices belong to $\tilde{X}$).
 This is a contradiction to Lemma~\ref{lemma:common_nbrs}, which proves (\ref{no-long-hole}).

 We next claim that:

 \sta{ We have $\deg_{H_{\Core}}(a_i) \leq 5$ for every $a_i \in A \cap H_{\Core}$.}

 and